Countries Tennessee exports the most goods to - NewsBreak

 Countries Tennessee exports the most goods to

-American exports grew 18.7% in 2021 to $2.5 trillion after the coronavirus pandemic drove exports in 2020 to their lowest levels since 2010 , according to Commerce Department data.
-The pandemic threw a monkey wrench into supply chains while flattening demand, all in the midst of significant tariffs imposed by the United States on China and the European Union.
+Stacker compiled a list of the countries Tennessee exports the most goods to using data from the U.S. Census Bureau.

-Stacker compiled a list of countries that Tennessee exports the most goods to using data from the U.S. Census Bureau .
-Countries are ranked by the highest value of exports in 2021 with Tennessee.
+Stacker compiled a list of the countries Tennessee exports the most goods to using data from the U.S. Census Bureau.

-The trade gap grew from $576.9 billion in 2019 to $861.4 billion in 2021.
-Meanwhile, Canada became the top U.S. trade partner after being third in 2020 behind China and Mexico.
-Keep reading to see which countries your home state exports the most goods to.

 Comments / 0